 After exploring this fascinating museum, a well-earned lunch comes courtesy of one of our favorite restaurants.

 Today you leave Lima and fly up to Cusco and then on to your hotel in the Sacred Valley.
 Visit the town of Pisac and Ollantaytambo with its famous ruins seeing the Temple of the Sun, baths, altars, water fountains and a volcanic ritual stone used as an Inca calendar.
 After a restaurant buffet lunch continue through the Sacred Valley seeing more of the sights and learning about the ancient traditions of this fascinating region.

 Today you take the train to the famous Inca citadel of Machu Picchu, the great mountain-top city which was reclaimed by the jungle until its discovery in 1011.
 At Aguas Calientes you board a bus for the 20 minute ride up to the legendary 'lost city', one of the world's most impressive archaelogical sites, and spend the day exploring.
-Later, after lunch at the Belmond Sanctuary Lodge, see more of the ruined city before returning by train through the Sacred Valley to Cusco where you spend tonight.
+In the afternoon you will begin your journey to the Inca Capital of Cusco where you spend the night.